alexch/codelikethis/public/references/best_practices.md

 Then everytime you call the program you first reset the state to the intial state

-# Don't Nest Too Deep
+## Don't Nest Too Deep

 Keep your nesting shallow.
-You are hardly ever going to need to nest more thatn 2 or 3 levels deep.
+You are hardly ever going to need to nest more than 2 or 3 levels deep.
 If you're going deeper than that it's probably a sign that you can extract some functionality and make it its own code block.

+# Loops

-# Optimize Loops
+## Optimize Loops

 When using loops, especially on arrays there are a few tricks you can use to optimize your performance, and since loops execute over and over this can be an easy way to drastically improve your program's performance overall.